orchestracities/ngsi-timeseries-api/docs/manuals/admin/index.md

 ```

 The environment variable `CRATE_HOST` will tell QuantumLeap where to reach
-*Crate*, so you need to provide a reachable hostname where Crate is running.
+*CrateDB*, so you need to provide a reachable hostname where CrateDB is running.
 By default QL will append the port `4200` to the hostname.
 You can of course
 add your required environment variables with `-e`.
 For more options see
 [docker run reference](https://docs.docker.com/engine/reference/run/).